-The conditions applicable to an Interconnection Customer exercising its "Option to Build" are specified in Attachment P, Appendix 2, Section 3.2.3.8 of the PJM Tariff.
-Among the provisions included under the Option to Build is: "Interconnection Customer shall submit to the Interconnected Transmission Owner and Transmission Provider initial drawings, certified by a professional engineer, of the Transmission Owner Interconnection Facilities that Interconnection Customer arranges to build under the Option to Build.
-The Interconnected Transmission Owner shall review the drawings to assess the consistency of Interconnection Customer's design of the pertinent Transmission Owner Interconnection Facilities with Applicable Standards and the Facilities Study."
+4.2.2 Application of Transmission Owner Construction Standards initial drawings, certified by a professional engineer, of the Transmission Owner Interconnection Facilities that Project Developer arranges to build under the Option to Build.
+The Transmission Owner shall review the drawings to assess the consistency of Project Developer's design of the pertinent Transmission Owner Interconnection Facilities with Applicable Standards and the Facilities Study."